How Long to Learn Korean? Real Timelines for English Speakers

 That number assumes you're in an intensive classroom environment with homework, immersion practice, and consistent daily study.
 For self-learners, the timeline usually stretches longer because you're figuring things out as you go.

-Let's put 2,200 hours in perspective.
-If you study one hour per day, that's about six years.
-Three hours daily gets you there in roughly two years.
-Five hours a day, which is what full-time language students do, means you could become fluent in Korean in about 14-15 months.
+- Five hours a day, which is what full-time language students do, means you could become fluent in Korean in about **14-15 months**.

 These are ballpark figures, though.
 Some people hit fluency faster, others take longer.
 The FSI teaches diplomats who need to work in Korean professionally, so their bar for "fluent" is pretty high.

-Breaking down timelines by proficiency level
+## Breaking down timelines by level of fluency in Korean

-Beginner level (3-6 months)
+### Beginner level (3-6 months)

 At this stage, you're learning basic grammar patterns, essential vocabulary, and getting comfortable with Hangul in real contexts.
 You can introduce yourself, order at restaurants, ask for directions, and handle simple conversations about daily life.